jbelmont/api-workshop/docs/api-design.md

 Be careful employing such a technique as you are using a GET Method that has destructive capability and a bot could inadvertently destroy your content.
 Such a tactic must be carefully thought about.

+#### Security through Dynamic paths and Nonce to restrict access control to a specific context

+content

 #### Authorization

 * Authentication is the process of verifying who you are.